Socket-to-Me/HTTParty-Like-Its-Cpp98/README.md

 Implement Authentication: Add authentication functionality to your server.
 Clients should be required to provide a password to connect to the server, and you should validate the password before allowing access.
 Consider securely storing and comparing passwords.

-Implement IRC Message Parsing: Create functions or classes to parse incoming IRC messages.
+Implement irc Message Parsing: Create functions or classes to parse incoming irc messages.
 These functions should take a raw message as input and extract relevant information, such as the prefix, command, and parameters.
 Store the parsed information in an appropriate data structure or object.

-Implement Command Validation: Develop a mechanism to validate IRC commands received from clients.
+Implement Command Validation: Develop a mechanism to validate irc commands received from clients.
 Verify if the command is supported and if the provided parameters are valid.
 Handle errors gracefully and respond to clients with appropriate error messages.

-Implement Response Generation: Based on the parsed IRC message and validated commands, generate appropriate responses to be sent back to clients.
+Implement Response Generation: Based on the parsed irc message and validated commands, generate appropriate responses to be sent back to clients.
 These responses can include success messages, error messages, or data requested by clients.

 Implement Event Loop: Use the poll() (or equivalent) function to create an event loop for handling I/O operations.
 This loop should efficiently manage incoming connections, client messages, and other events from the server side.